 - The distribution utilities will have a 60-day window to review and analyze the proposed registration for reliability impacts.

 - PJM plans to limit DER aggregators to a single point of interconnection in the grid in the energy market.
-This means that any DER aggregated resource that wants to participate in the energy market in PJM needs to be connected behind only a single node in the model.
-This has drawn stark criticism from the renewable energy advocates, but PJM believes it is necessary to actually run their Market Clearing Engine within 5 minutes.
-However, PJM plans to allow multi-nodal DER aggregation in Capacity and Ancillary Markets.
+This means that any DER aggregated resource that wants to participate in the energy market in PJM needs to be connected behind a single node in the model.
+This has drawn stark criticism from renewable energy advocates, but PJM believes it is necessary to actually run their Market Clearing Engine within five minutes.
+However, PJM plans to allow multi-nodal DER aggregation in capacity and ancillary markets.

 - Single-nodal activities in the energy market essentially stop a vast majority of DER aggregators from effectively participating in the market, since by the very nature of DER aggregation, multi-nodal models are more suitable.

-ISO-NE only recently filed for their FERC Order 2222 compliance filing on February 2nd, 2022, and it is still subject to FERC approval.
-ISO-NE has put a tentative market implementation date of November 1st, 2026, for full Order 2222 compliance.
+ISO-NE only completed its FERC Order 2222 compliance filing on February 2, 2022, and it is still subject to FERC approval.
+ISO-NE has put a tentative market implementation date of November 1, 2026, for full Order 2222 compliance.
 The ISO plans on following the FERC Order 2222 quite closely.

 - ISO-NE plans on keeping the minimum offer at 100 kW, keeping in line with FERC’s mandate.

-- The ISO plans on opening up their Capacity and Energy markets to DER aggregated resources.
+- The ISO plans on opening up its capacity and energy markets to DER aggregated resources.